Instant rice: Advantages and disadvantages

 The notable advantage of instant rice is the rapid cooking time: some brands can be ready in as little as three minutes.
 Currently, several companies, Asian as well as American, have developed brands which only require 90 seconds to cook, much like a cup of instant noodles.

-However instant rice is more expensive than regular white rice due to the cost of the processing.
-And the "cracking" process can lead to a significant increase in broken grains in a package.
-Like all white rice, instant rice has nutrients removed that are present in brown rice, and soluble minerals can be lost when rice is rinsed; of course, just like white rice, the product can be enriched to restore B-vitamins and other nutrients.
+However, instant rice is more expensive than regular white rice due to the cost of the processing.
+The "cracking" process can lead to a significant increase in broken grains in a package.
+Like all white rice, instant rice has nutrients removed that are present in brown rice, and soluble minerals can be lost when rice is rinsed; like white rice, the product can be enriched to restore B-vitamins and other nutrients.
 Instant rice has fewer of the calories, carbohydrates, and protein than regular white rice.
-The quicker cooking method can result in the rice being less firm in texture than regular rice, and the processing results in a loss of flavor, for which reasons it is quite disparaged by chefs.
+The quicker cooking method can result in the rice being less firm in texture than regular rice, and the processing results in a loss of flavor.